 We experience God’s desires in us.

-For it is God which worketh in you both to will and to do of his good pleasure.
+for it is God who works in you both to will and to do for His good pleasure.
 (Philippians 2:13)

 How we long for the Lord’s will to be done!
 Yet we are filled to such an extent with our own lusts and deception that we cannot tell what is of God and what is of our own flesh and soul.

 It is not the Lord’s will that the saint go about seeking to persuade God to perform the saint’s will.
 This is why the current “faith message” is so ungodly.
 It is not our task to persuade God to do anything whether by faith or by any other means.
 Rather, we are to seek the Lord alone.
 God works in us, giving us a desire for His will, and then brings to pass His own will.
 This is the rest of God.
 Blessed indeed is the person who is content with God and His will.